RhetTbull/apple-news-to-sqlite/README.md

   --version       Show the version and exit.
   --dump, --json  Print saved stories to standard output as JSON.
   --all           Process all saved articles; if not specified, only saved
-                  articles that have not previously been stored in the databaseare processed.
+                  articles that have not previously been stored in the database are processed.
   --schema        Create database schema and exit.
   --help          Show this message and exit.